jcole/hello-node/README.md

 Use nodemon instead of node: picks up changes to files and re-starts server

-    nodemon app.coffee
+    nodemon app.js

-If you want to use node:
+Or, if you know you'll be making coffee changes:

-    node web.js
+    nodemon start.coffee

 ## Deploy

 first-time setup